nadsbuhdha/portfolio-project-1/README.md

 Google chrome developer tools were consistantly utilised throughout the building of the website to rigorously test the responsivenes of the elements within the site.
 The inspect tool was ultised to manipulate and alter elements within the website for testing.
 Once element dimensions and alterations were successful, the CSS was copied into the CSS stylesheet and chages were permanently applied.

-### manuel testing
+### Manual Testing

-Manuel testing on devices was also undertaken, devices tested include:
+Manual testing on devices was also undertaken, devices tested include:

 * Iphone x
 * Ipone 11